SaraAlert/SaraAlert/README.md

 **Environment Variable Setup**

-To set up Sara Alert in a staging configuration, generate two environment variable files: `.env-prod-assessment` and `.env-prod-enrollment`.
+To set up Sara Alert in a staging configuration, generate two environment variable files which correspond with the networks described above:

+* `.env-prod-assessment`
+* `.env-prod-enrollment`

 The content for these files can be based off of the `.env-prod-assessment-example` and `.env-prod-enrollment-example` files.

 The `SECRET_KEY_BASE` and `POSTGRES_PASSWORD` variables should be changed at the very least.
-It is also important to note that `SARA_ALERT_REPORT_MODE` should be set to `false` for the enrollment file and `true` for the assessment file.
+These variables should also not be the same between both assessment and enrollment instances of the files.
+It is important to note that `SARA_ALERT_REPORT_MODE` should be set to `false` for the enrollment file and `true` for the assessment file.

 **Container Dependencies**

 Create a directory for the deployment.
 Move both docker compose files and both environment variable files from the previous section into this folder.
 Within this deployment directory, create a subdirectory called `tls` and place your `.key` and `.crt` files for the webserver inside.
 Name the files `puma.key` and `puma.crt`.
-Ensure the files within the `tls` directory are at least `0x004` permissions so they can be read inside the container.
+Ensure the `.crt` and `.key` files within the `tls` directory are at least `0x004` permissions so they can be read inside the container.

+The Nginx configuration is also statged within the same directory.
+You will need to move the `nginx.conf` provided in the root of this repository into `~/tls/nginx.conf`.

 **Deployment**